19th meridian east

 The meridian 19° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Europe, Africa, the Atlantic Ocean, the Southern Ocean, and Antarctica to the South Pole.

-The 19th meridian east forms a great circle with the 161st meridian west.
+The 19th meridian east forms a great ellipse with the 161st meridian west.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 19th meridian east passes through: